Spectra of infinite graphs via freeness with amalgamation: Motivation and related work

-In \cite{aomoto1991point} Aomoto used the coupled equations for the Cauchy transforms that he obtained in \cite{aomoto1988algebraic}, to show that lifts to the universal cover of arbitrary Jacobi matrices on $d$-regular graphs have no point spectrum.
-A result in a similar direction was later obtained in \cite{keller2013spectral}, where it was shown that under some conditions on the base graph (that allow non-constant degree graphs), the density of states of of the adjacency matrix of the universal cover is absolutely continuous.
+In \cite{aomoto1991point} Aomoto used the coupled equations for the Cauchy transforms that he obtained in \cite{aomoto1988algebraic} to show that periodic Jacobi matrices on $d$-regular trees have no point spectrum.
+A result in a similar direction was later obtained in \cite{keller2013spectral}, where it was shown that under some conditions on the base graph (that allow non-constant degree graphs), the density of states of the adjacency matrix of the universal cover is absolutely continuous.
 Certainly, this result does not apply to all universal covers, since the density of states may contain atoms; see Table \ref{table1}.
-A general result was obtained in \cite{avni2020periodic}, where it was shown that periodic Jacobi matrices on trees (i.e. any lift of a Jacobi matrix on a graph to its universal covers) have no singular continuous spectrum.
+A general result was obtained in \cite{avni2020periodic}, where it was shown that periodic Jacobi matrices on trees have no singular continuous spectrum.
 Finally, we point out the work of Sunada \cite{sunada1992group}, which was discussed above (see Theorem \ref{thm:mass}).